groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.4.4 (2024-07-24) =
+* ADDED New `{form_submission}` replacement code which can add all recent form fields into an email.
+* IMPROVED The contact record UX:
+ * The local time now updates automatically with WP Heartbeat.
+ * Added a "Subscribed since" date to the details card.
+ * Added birthday and age to the details card.
+ * Rearranged the details and components in the details card to maximize space.
+ * Webhook requests and form submissions now appear in more readable user-friendly formats in the activity timeline.
+ * The Save Changes button is now sticky to the bottom of the screen to reduce scrolling while editing.
+* TWEAKED First and last name will have the first letter uppercase automatically.
+* TWEAKED When using the contact quick add form the owner is set to the current user by default.
+Also now searchable.
+* FIXED UI issue in properties editor.
+* FIXED Additional phone number types reverting to mobile after saving.

 = 3.4.3.2 (2024-07-10) =
 * FIXED Casting to decimal for number custom field filters was not working in conditional logic.